 Radiology

 Radiology is a special branch of medicine which uses x-ray images to better diagnose and treat disease and injury.
-Radiologists use a variety of imaging and techniques to monitor and treat diseases.
-These

 Radiologists assist other doctors in diagnosing and treating an illness or injury.
-They can judge when an imaging test is required to answer questions about an illness or injury, also when an imaging test is unlikely to be helpful.
-When considering an imaging test, a radiologist weighs up the risks and benefits associated with each one and evaluates which test(s) would be beneficial and in which order for the best results.
+They can judge when an imaging test is required, answer questions about an illness or injury and determine when an imaging test is unlikely to be helpful.

 Radiography is the preferred technique in examinations and procedures which require a record of a static images.